math-sust/sustainability-courses/README.md

 This is the code repository for the WPI Sustainability Resources Platform website (final deliverable of WPI D20 IQP), developed by Rui Huang, Akash Shaji and Emily Baker.

-You can check out a snapshot of the website [here] (ryc1x.github.io/sustainable-studies/).
+You can check out a snapshot of the website [here](ryc1x.github.io/sustainable-studies/).
 For the most up-to-date version we reccomend contacting WPI's office of sustainability.

 The repository consists of a Vue.js project, which contains the necessary code for generating the website.
 If you plan to maintain the development, you may find the following instructions to be helpful.